j-winters/cetech/README.md

 * `loss`: The level of information loss.
 This parameter takes a range of values from `0` to `1`.
 The default is `loss=0.5`.

 ## References
 Winters, J. (2020).
-Is the cultural evolution of technology cumulative or combinatorial?
-Repo.
-[Doi]()
+Is the cultural evolution of technology cumulative or combinatorial? [https://doi.org/10.31235/osf.io/aypnx](https://doi.org/10.31235/osf.io/aypnx)

 License
 -------